-In Houston, the week of JCC Maccabi (Sunday-Friday), all teens will stay with a host family.
+Depending on site selection, teens will either stay in host family houses or dorms.
 Host families are Jewish homes that are part of their greater JCC communities.
 Host families are background checked, screened, and required to attend a mandatory orientation.
 Vaccines will be required for all members of a host family who will be age eligible to receive it.
 The home hospitality experience is an important part of the Games experience.
 We are very gracious to these host families as they serve as interim parents for the week transporting the teens to and from JCC Maccabi, provide breakfast, laundry, and give your teen an unforgettable home hospitality experience.
 Many teens will stay in touch with host families for years to come!